rhiana-schafer/cinophiles/README.md

 This project was completed as a part of the Data Science and Visualization Bootcamp at Northwestern University (https://bootcamp.northwestern.edu/data/).
 ![](https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/fall-movies-index-1628968089.jpg)
 ## Project Intro/Objective
-The purpose of this project is to clean and merge two datasets about movies, and create a relational database.
+The purpose of this project is to clean and merge multiple datasets about movies, and create a relational database.

 ### Collaborators
 * Ishan Sidhu